vanhoefm/fragattacks/research/README.md

 make network cards less reliable, and I instead recommend the usage of a live CD if you cannot install the modified drivers/firmware natively.

-More details on my experience with the above devices can be found **here**.
-Briefly summarized:
+More details on my experience with the above devices can be found [here](#9.5.-notes-on-device-support).
+Summarized:

 - I recommend the use of the Technoethical N150 HGA in either injection mode or mixed mode.
 This deivce requires the use of a patched driver and firmware.